What is the Primary Reason People Buy Long Term Care Insurance

 Jason Stolz CLTC, CRPC

-The primary reason people buy long term care insurance is to protect their savings and financial security from the potentially high cost of extended healthcare services.
-As people age, the likelihood of needing assistance with daily activities such as bathing, dressing, mobility, or cognitive care increases.
-Long term care insurance helps cover the cost of these services so that individuals do not have to rely solely on personal savings or family support to pay for care.
+The primary reason people buy long term care insurance is to protect their savings and financial security from the potentially devastating cost of extended healthcare services.
+As people age, the likelihood of needing assistance with daily activities such as bathing, dressing, mobility, or cognitive care increases substantially — and the cost of that assistance, whether delivered at home, in an assisted living facility, or in a nursing home, can quickly reach levels that standard retirement savings were never designed to absorb.
+Long term care insurance helps cover the cost of these services so that individuals do not have to rely solely on personal savings, retirement accounts, or family support to pay for care that can stretch for years.

 Speak With a Long Term Care Insurance Advisor